 Cottage Hospice is for patients without existing or anticipated complex symptoms, when they are felt to be in the dying phase, or the last days and few weeks of life.
-At this point the burden on family caregivers at home is often too much, so Cottage Hospice offers more support for both patients and family caregivers, as well as a different choice of place of death; in a home from home environment.
-We do not anticipate patients will stay for respite care or symptom control.
-And we do not see patients leaving or being transferred, it is for the end of life only.
+At this point the burden on family caregivers at home is often too much.
+Cottage Hospice offers more support for both patients and family caregivers, as well as a different choice of place of death; in a home from home environment.
+We do not anticipate patients will stay for respite care or symptom control, and we do not see patients leaving or being transferred, it is for the end of life only.

 All suitable patients will be able to choose it as their preferred place of death at any point following their referral to Hospice in The Weald.
 Their family caregivers will sign a document called the “Compact” and agree to give the care whilst at Cottage Hospice.